(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 As a result, the puppy shows symptoms similar to those involved in general kidney disease, such as excessive drinking and excessive urination.
 Some puppies may seem difficult to housebreak.
 They may develop a lack of appetite, weight loss, vomiting and/or dehydration.

-Treatments depend on the severity of the condition, and may include a low protein and low phosphorus prescription diet, IV fluids (to correct disturbances created by the retention of uremic toxins), and medication (to treat the anemia of chronic renal failure).
+Treatments depend on the severity of the condition, and may include a low protein and low phosphorus prescription diet, IV fluids, and medication (to treat the anemia of chronic renal failure).
 Kidney dialysis for dogs is also offered at several veterinary medical sites although the procedure is very expensive.

 This eyewash is excellent not only for cleansing but also for promoting healing of sore, inflamed, and infected eyes.
 Good for eye conditions such as dry eye, conjunctivitis, and other eye infections.